 The institutional delivery system in Temecula is high-functioning and collaborative-particularly the relationship between local government and the nonprofit sector comprised of a network of capable non-profit organizations that are delivering a full range of services to residents.
 Strong City departments anchor the administration of HUD grant programs and the housing, community and economic development activities that are implemented by the City to support and enhance this existing institutional structure.
-Actions planned to enhance coordination between public and private housing and social service agencies service agencies
+Actions planned to enhance coordination between public and private housing and social service agencies income residents in Temecula-particularly in the CDBG Target Areas but also Citywide.

-Actions planned to enhance coordination between public and private housing and social
+Actions planned to enhance coordination between public and private housing and social service agencies

-To enhance coordination between public and private housing and social service agencies, the City will continue consulting with and inviting the participation of a wide variety of agencies and organizations involved in the delivery of housing and supportive services to low- and moderate-income residents in Temecula-particularly in the CDBG Target Areas.
+To enhance coordination between public and private housing and social service agencies, the City will continue consulting with and inviting the participation of a wide variety of agencies and organizations involved in the delivery of housing and supportive services to low- and moderate-